luciewparis/streamlit_spotify_project_ghl/README.md

 - Folder DATA: contains the cleaned data files used to run our final analyses
   - The large .csv are ignored when pushing our code to github.
 They can be found on BigQuery (link to provide)
 - .env.template: contains the credentials required for the API calls (spotify) - to be filled in with your spotify app credentials
+- Folder streamlit: contains the user interface of our Streamlit-based application.
+It is structured to organize the different pages and resources used in the application
+  - home.py: Home page that introduces the application and allows navigation to other pages.
+  - Folder pages/: Contains the various secondary pages accessible from Streamlit's sidebar menu.
+  - Folder images/: Stores images used in the application.
+  - requirements.txt: Lists the necessary Python libraries to run the application